SystemsApproach/tcpcc/tcp_ip.rst

 *scheduling discipline*—it determines the order in which packets are transmitted.
 Tail drop is a *drop policy*—it determines which packets get dropped.
 Because FIFO and tail drop are the simplest instances of scheduling discipline and drop policy, respectively, they are sometimes viewed as a bundle—the vanilla queuing implementation.
 Unfortunately, the bundle is often referred to simply as *FIFO queuing*, when it should more precisely be called *FIFO with tail drop*.
-A later section provides an example of another drop policy, which uses a more complex algorithm than “Is there a free buffer?” to decide when to drop packets.
+Chapter 7 presents another drop policy, which uses a more complex algorithm than “Is there a free buffer?” to decide when to drop packets.
 Such a drop policy may be used with FIFO, or with more complex scheduling disciplines.

-FIFO with tail drop, as the simplest of all queuing algorithms, is the most widely used in Internet routers at the time of writing.
-This simple approach to queuing pushes all responsibility for congestion control and resource allocation out to the edges of the network.
-Thus, the prevalent form of congestion control in the Internet currently assumes no help from the routers: TCP takes responsibility for detecting and responding to congestion.
-We will see how this works in the next section.

-A simple variation on basic FIFO queuing is priority queuing.
-The idea is to mark each packet with a priority; the mark could be carried, for example, in the IP header, as we’ll discuss in a later section.
-The routers then implement multiple FIFO queues, one for each priority class.
-The router always transmits packets out of the highest-priority queue if that queue is nonempty before moving on to the next priority queue.
-Within each priority, packets are still managed in a FIFO manner.
-This idea is a small departure from the best-effort delivery model, but it does not go so far as to make guarantees to any particular priority class.
-It just allows high-priority packets to cut to the front of the line.

-The problem with priority queuing is that the high-priority queue can starve out all the other queues; that is, as long as there is at least one high-priority packet in the high-priority queue, lower-priority queues do not get served.
-For this to be viable, there needs to be hard limits on how much high-priority traffic is inserted in the queue.
-It should be immediately clear that we can’t allow users to set their own packets to high priority in an uncontrolled way; we must either prevent them from doing this altogether or provide some form of “pushback” on users.
-One obvious way to do this is to use economics—the network could charge more to deliver high-priority packets than low-priority packets.
-However, there are significant challenges to implementing such a scheme in a decentralized environment such as the Internet.

-One situation in which priority queuing is used in the Internet is to protect the most important packets—typically, the routing updates that are necessary to stabilize the routing tables after a topology change.
-Often there is a special queue for such packets, which can be identified by the Differentiated Services Code Point (another proposed use of the ``TOS`` field) in the IP header.
-This is in fact a simple case of the idea of *Differentiated Services.*

 .. sidebar:: Fair Queuing